Bensonson/Image-navigation-system-for-surgical-robots/README.md

-# 7MRI0070-Assignment
+# Image navigation system for surgical robots.
 This is a course assignment project.
+It calculate the best trajectory for a needle insertion in 3D Slicer, and command a ROS2 robot model to perform the action.

 Step1: